-Should I use my telescope with or without glasses?
-What if I have astigmatism?
-Is it my eyes or is it the eyepiece?
-In this article, we cover how best to use a telescope if you have eyesight conditions including astigmatism.
+Should I use my telescope with or without wearing my glasses?
+In this article, we cover telescope viewing with glasses, whether using a telescope with glasses or not matters and how best to use a telescope if you have eyesight conditions, especially astigmatism.

-If your eyewear only corrects for spherical power, i.e. nearsightedness or farsightedness, you can use your telescope without glasses because you can compensate by adjusting the focus.
+If your eyewear only corrects for spherical power, i.e. nearsightedness or farsightedness, there’s no need to be using a telescope with glasses on because you can compensate for these by simply adjusting the focus.

 This is not so simple with astigmatism.